danielchen0/danielchen0.github.io/_posts/2025-05-31-Understanding-Transformers-I-The-Decoder.markdown

 2. **Tokenization**: For each _token_ in the sentence, convert it to an _embedding_ vector of fixed length.
    - A _token_ is a string of continuous characters treated as a unit.
 For example, in GPT-2's tokenizer, 'data', 'visualization', 'users' and 'to' are all tokens.
 However, 'em' and 'powers' are separate tokens.
-     - There are a variety of tokenization strategies but this is one such example.
    - An _embedding_ is a vector that corresponds to the token, and represents its meaning.
    - The embedding vector represents the token's meaning in the sense that vector operations can be performed to produce similar concepts: